 Three-year Planning

-Three-year planning should be conducted by each Work Group, and the future work identifie should be listed as three-year planning project placeholders in Project Insight.
+Three-year planning should be conducted by each Work Group, and the future work identified should be listed as three-year planning project placeholders in Project Insight.
 By using this mechanism, visitors and members using the Project Insight Searchable Database can find reference to upcoming project in which they may be interested.
 As future development is identified, co-chairs can send their planning project descriptions, which do not equire a full project scope statement, to the HL7 PMO office for update.

 BALLOTING